wallacegibbon/newredis-node/README.md

 You will never see string like "\*\*command get error" because the callback of `conn.get` has never been not called.

 2. node\_redis wraps every redis command.
-I don't like it.
-I think writing `conn.execute([ "get", "blah" ])` is more flexible then write `conn.get("blah")`.
-It's easier to integrate the previous one to other softwares.
+I don't think it's right.
+Writing `conn.execute([ "get", "blah" ])` is more flexible then writing `conn.get("blah")`.
+The previous one is easier to integrate with other programs.

 For more complex method like `hmset`, writing `conn.hmset({ a: 1, b: 2 })` is cool, but you can also solve it by writing a simple helper function like this: